 Lawyer for Zero Tolerance DUI in Brooksville, FL

 Have you or your child been charged for driving under the influence in the Central Florida area?
 Penalties for underage drinkers are enhanced and can carry severe consequences.
 It is in your best interest to contact a defense attorney immediately.
-Contact Ashley M. Aulls, P.A., to formulate a legal plan of defense today.
+Contact The Law Office of Ashley Aulls, P.A., to formulate a legal plan of defense today.

 Ashley Aulls is a skilled attorney with years of experience in criminal defense.
-Ashley M. Aulls, P.A. is only a few minutes from the Hernando County Courthouse and represents clients in, Sumter County, Citrus County, and Hernando County.
+The Law Office of Ashley Aulls, P.A. is only a few minutes from the Hernando County Courthouse and represents clients in, Sumter County, Citrus County, and Hernando County.

-Contact Ashley M. Aulls, P.A. now by simply dialing (352) 593-4115, or submitting a short online contact form for a free initial consultation.
+Contact The Law Office of Ashley Aulls, P.A. now by simply dialing (352) 593-4115, or submitting a short online contact form for a initial consultation.

 Purpose for Zero-Tolerance Laws in FL